ManjiriBirajdar/SmartContracts-Solidity/README.md

 	"sourceMap": "25:352:0:-;;;141:56;8:9:-1;5:2;;;30:1;27;20:12;5:2;141:56:0;172:18;;;;;;;;;;;;;;;;;:8;:18;;;;;;;;;;;;:::i;:::-;;25:352;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;:::i;:::-;;;:::o;:::-;;;;;;;;;;;;;;;;;;;;;;;;;;;:::o;:::-;;;;;;;"
 }
    ````
+  ### ABI (Application Binary Interfaces )
+   Interface scheme for a transaction to invoke functions on the smart contract instance bytecode.
-  - ABI (Application Binary Interfaces ) (for application that smart contract interact with a deployed bytecode)
+   (for application that smart contract interact with a deployed bytecode)
    ````
    [
 	{